rogererens/luos-documentation/tutorials/01_your_first_program.md

 // main() is the start of our program fn main() {
     // declare `led` as an output pin on PIN_LED
-    // `led` is mutable: setting the pin to high or low requires to borrow a the variable let mut led = gpio::Output::setup(PIN_LED);
+    // `led` is mutable as setting the pin to high or low requires to modify it.

+    let mut led = gpio::Output::setup(PIN_LED);

     // declare `button` as an input pin on PIN_BUTTON